 Bluing and Ammonia Crystal Science Explanation

 Bluing and ammonia crystals are another type of salt crystal.
-You can learn how to make salt crystals here.

 However, adding bluing changes the chemical composition of the crystals.
 Bluing contains a suspension of ferric ferrocyanide, which contains iron particles.